-The world has seen a grand evolution of style in the last 100 years and fashion design is a large contributor to that.
+The world has seen a grand evolution of styles in the last 100 years and fashion design is a large contributor to that.
 Fashion helps us in projecting our personalities in a way that we want to and that assists us in creating an image that we want to promote to the world.
-A fashion designer primarily creates apparels that revolutionise the way we dress and carry ourselves.
-Their vision in creating apparels contributes largely to the cultural and socio-economic development of the world.
+A fashion designer primarily creates apparel that revolutionizes the way we dress and carry ourselves.
+Their vision in creating apparel contributes largely to the cultural and socio-economic development of the world.

-As a fashion designer, you study trends, create designs, carve out materials and simply create masterpieces of apparels that are worn by millions, if not billions of people.
-You can start trends and revolutionise the fashion world if you’re creative enough and have what it takes to create coveted garments.
+As a fashion designer, you study trends, create designs, carve out materials and simply create masterpieces of apparel that are worn by millions, if not billions of people.
+You can create fashion trends and revolutionize the fashion world if you’re creative enough and have what it takes to create coveted garments.
 As they say, fashion is for everybody.
-So you could channel your fashion design expertise in women’s fashion, men’s fashion, children’s fashion, footwear, and accessories.
+So, you could channel your fashion design expertise in women’s fashion, men’s fashion, children’s fashion, footwear, and fashion accessories.
 Under each of these categories also, there’s a chance to dig your brain into a deeper understanding of the apparel you are creating.
-You can branch out into different genres as well that include sportswear, lingerie, formalwear, and footwear.
+You can branch out into different genres as well like sportswear, lingerie, formalwear, and footwear.

-Along with a great understanding of current fashion trends, fashion designers will also need a working knowledge of technological gadgets that are used to create apparels.
-A simple example of the technology will be a sewing machine, but with the current market in mind, there are plenty of advanced machines available to create apparels from scratch.
-Some well-known designers also use body-scanning and 3D printing methods to create custom fit apparels that are sized specifically for someone.
-Clo 3D for rendering and adobe suite for digital designing is also a common name in the fashion industry now.
+Along with a great understanding of current fashion trends, fashion designers will also need a working knowledge of technological gadgets that are used to create apparel.
+A simple example of that here is a sewing machine.
+But, with the current market in mind, there are also plenty of advanced machines available to create apparel from scratch.
+Some well-known fashion designers also use body-scanning and 3D printing methods to create custom-fit apparels that are sized specifically for someone.
+Clo 3D for rendering and adobe suite for digital designing are also common names in the fashion industry now.

 What Does a Fashion Designer Exactly Do?

-Next comes the putting it together part.
+Next comes the 'putting it together' part.
 Using dummies or models, fashion designers use sewing material to put together the outfits they create from the design.
-Once the initial design is finalised, the designer’s creative vision takes over to produce a garment that is comfortable to wear but also looks sensational.
+Once the initial design is finalised, the designer’s creative vision takes over to produce a garment that is not only comfortable to wear but also looks sensational.
 From the first draft of creating, it may take a while for the design to be finalised.
-There are either levels of approvals required, or levels of creative discretion to finally get a green signal on a particular design.
+There are either levels of approvals required or levels of creative discretion to finally get a green signal on a particular design.

-Whether you are working alone or with a large design house, there will be multiple rounds of creating a basic prototype of the garment before it is finalised.
-The prototypes are usually created with low cost material so that the costing is reduced and the designers can predict how the design will look on a human body.
-Once it is finalized, the design is produced and made available for the public.
+Whether you are working alone or with a large fashion design house, there will be multiple rounds of creating a basic prototype of the garment before it is finalized.
+The prototypes are usually created with low-cost material so that the cost is reduced and the designers can predict how the design will look on a human body.
+Once it is finalized, the design is produced and made available to the public.

-The clothes that fashion designers create can be broadly categorised into two - haute couture and ready to wear clothing.
-A haute couture garment is specifically crafted for a single person.
-These are uniquely designed apparels by a designer that are one of a kind.
-Ready to wear garments are more bulk produced by large fashion houses or brands.
+The clothes that fashion designers create can be broadly categorized into two - haute couture and ready-to-wear clothing.
+An haute couture garment is a uniquely designed apparel specifically crafted for a single person.
+Ready-to-wear garments are more bulk produced by large fashion houses or brands.
 They also fall into the category of sizes of small, medium and large according to the standard measurement of the target audience that they are distributed to.

 What Does it Take to Be a Fashion Designer?